telosnetwork/telos-docs/docs/dapps/smart-contracts/hardhat_sourcify.md

 Hardhat is a development environment to compile, deploy, test, and debug contracts for EVM compatible blockchains.

-This tutorial will cover how to use the [hardhat-deploy plugin](https://github.com/wighawag/hardhat-deploy) for hardhat, specifically to verify deployed contracts on the Telos explorer on mainnet.
+This tutorial will cover how to use the [hardhat-deploy plugin](https://github.com/wighawag/hardhat-deploy), specifically to verify deployed contracts on the Telos explorer on mainnet.

 1. Setup Hardhat project with the hardhat-deploy plugin